-- 1. Illness of the student

-- 2. Medical diagnosis and/or treatment

-- 3. Death in the immediate family; funerals of other relatives or close friends, not to exceed one day if in the locality or three days if outside the state

-- 4. Contagious disease in the home of the child subject to regulations of the Division of Public Health, Department of Health and Social Services

-- 5. Legal business requiring the student's presence

-- 6. Suspension or expulsion from school

-- 7. Observance of religious holidays

-- 8. Approved college visits

-- 9. Authorized school-sponsored activities

-- In addition, the Superintendent or designee shall have the authority to approve other absences.
+- 1. Illness of the student (including physical, behavioral, and mental health symptoms) - 2.
+Medical diagnosis and/or treatment for physical, social, emotional, behavioral wellness, and mental health conditions. - 3.
+Death in the immediate family; funerals of other relatives or close friends, not to exceed one day if in the locality or three days if outside the state - 4.
+Contagious disease in the home of the child subject to regulations of the Division of Public Health, Department of Health and Social Services - 5.
+Legal business requiring the student's presence - 6.
+Suspension or expulsion from school - 7.
+Observance of religious holidays - 8.
+Approved college visits - 9.
+Authorized school-sponsored activities - 10.
+Attendance at one civic engagement per school year (Grade 6-12 only) - 11.
+In addition, the Superintendent or designee shall have the authority to approve other absences.